arabidopsis/blasttools/README.md

 # blasttools

-tools for running blasts. i.e. turning blast queries into pandas dataframes.
+Command for turning blast queries into pandas dataframes.

 Install with